raeafr7/LOTR-skybox/README.md

 # LOTR-skybox
-This mini–web-app demonstrates how to load and display a textured, interactive 3-D torus inside a cube-mapped skybox using JavaScript, HTML 5, and WebGL.
+This miniâ€“web-app demonstrates how to load and display a textured, interactive 3-D torus inside a cube-mapped skybox using JavaScript, HTML 5, and WebGL.
 Users can interact with the scene by using:

 - Mouse: click-drag to orbit around the ring.